-Military with PTSD: A PTSD support group on Facebook, founded by Navy wife, Shawn Gourley, author of the free e-book “The War At Home: One Family’s Fight Against PTSD.”
-In addition to frequent posts from Shawn, you’ll find quite a bit of interaction from fellow spouses and Veterans.
+Military With PTSD: This is a PTSD support group on Facebook founded by Navy wife, Shawn Gourley, author of the free e-book “The War at Home: One Family’s Fight Against PTSD.”
+In addition to frequent posts from Gourley, you’ll find quite a bit of interaction from fellow spouses and veterans.

-PTSD Military/Family Support: Support group on Facebook devoted to helping servicemembers and military families that are battling PTSD.
-Whether you have questions about PTSD or are looking to interact with others in a similar situation, you’ll finds lots of support here.
+PTSD Military/Family Support: This support group on Facebook is devoted to helping servicemembers and military families that are battling PTSD.
+Whether you have questions about PTSD or are looking to interact with others in a similar situation, you’ll find lots of support here.

-Wife of a Wounded Soldier: Cheryl Gansner, Army wife of a wounded warrior, blogs about the journey of being married to someone with PTSD.
-In an uplifting, inspiring manner, she shares all the joys, blessings, triumphs, frustrations and disappointments that coincide with being the spouse of a wounded servicemember.
+Wife of a Wounded Soldier: Cheryl Gansner, the Army wife of a wounded warrior, blogs about the journey of being married to someone with PTSD on this site.
+In an uplifting, inspiring manner, she shares all the joys, blessings, triumphs, frustrations, and disappointments that coincide with being the spouse of a wounded servicemember.